- Home

 Ask questions

 If you are confused or want to check anything, it is important to ask your specialist questions.
-Try to prepare a list of questions before appointments.
+Try to prepare a list before appointments.
 If you have a lot of questions, you could talk to a cancer care coordinator or nurse.

 Consider a second opinion

 You may want to get a second opinion from another specialist to confirm or clarify your specialist’s recommendations or reassure you that you have explored all of your options.
 Specialists are used to people doing this.

 Your GP or specialist can refer you to another specialist and send your initial results to that person.
 You can get a second opinion even if you have started treatment or still want to be treated by your first doctor.
 You might decide you would prefer to be treated by the second specialist.

 It’s your decision